All Episodes

 You know, my biggest argument post-2020 is laws were not obeyed.

-You know, many states have laws that allow partisan observers to watch the vote counting from start to finish and not from a thousand feet, a hundred feet, twenty feet away.
+You know, many states have laws that allow partisan observers to watch the vote counting from start to finish and not from 1,000 feet, 100 feet, 20 feet away.

-Because of COVID, those those rules were those laws, actually, were not heeded to and not and and they didn't have the observers observing.
+Because of COVID, those laws actually were not heeded to, and they didn't have the observers observing.

 Well, that lends itself to people questioning election results and the integrity of elections.